LoopKit/loopdocs/docs/loop-3/add-pump.md

     * [Omnipod Common](omnipod.md)
     * [Medtronic](medtronic.md)

-Now that you have added your pump, you are ready to either add a [CGM](add-cgm.md), if you have not done so, or proceed to the [Open Loop](../operation/loop/open-loop.md) page.
+Now that you have added your pump, you are ready to either add a [CGM](add-cgm.md), if you have not done so, or review the material listed above and then proceed to the [Open Loop](../operation/loop/open-loop.md) page.

 ## Modify Pump

 If you want to change the pump you are using, you must first delete the old pump.

 * If you are using Omnipod of the same pod type, you do not delete the pump, just Deactivate a pod and pair a new one.

+* If you are switching from one pump type (Omnipod or Medtronic) to another pump that requires a RileyLink compatible device
+    - Disconnect from the device before deleting the pump
+    - If you did not disconnect, you will not see that same device when you try to connect the new pump
+        * Quit the Loop App and restart it to see that device again

 * If you are switching between Omnipod and Omnipod DASH, you must first deactivate your current pod.